 Often it’s Adsense ads, but they are now big business as far as Kindle ebooks are concerned.

 Click farms are collectives of people with multiple Amazon accounts.

 They have been used for some time to click and download free ebooks to increase sales rank.

 However, they are now being used more and more to read.

 Well, only the first and last pages of Kindle Unlimited ebooks, and thus earning a full payment from Amazon for a fully read ebook.

 Even though you may be playing by all the rules, if your ebook is selected (targeted) as a prawn by one of these click farms, expect Amazon to take action.

-Yes, yet another swindle to add to the Kindle scammer list.
+Yes, yet another swindle to add to the Kindle Unlimited scam list.
 Prawns.

 Related reading: Kindle Unlimited Has A Problem – It Can’t Count Words